RutledgePaulV/django-commands/README.md

 ## What
 django-commands is a reusable django app that helps solidify and simplify the process of writing client-side and server-side code for communicating between the two via ajax.
+A command handler is a replacement for the standard django view and is intended to deal strictly with ajax in json format.

 ## How
 by using a plugin-architecture and auto-discovery of modules across